gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 #### Connecting components - using convenience methods

-The above manually creating all those channels, finding out names for them (which easily becomes rather synthetic) before plugging them into an outport and inport, does maybe get a bit ugly and low-level though.
+The above way of manually creating all those channels, finding out names for them (which easily becomes rather synthetic) before plugging them into an outport and inport, does maybe get a bit ugly and low-level though.

-Why not create a convenience function for each outport that returns a ready-make channel of the right type?
+Why not create a convenience function for each outport that returns a ready-made channel of the right type?

 So, for our "Out" struct field / outport we create an accompanying `OutChan()` method, that creates a channel, assigns it to the "Out" struct field, and returns it.
 The updated component would look like so: